jamesandere/james-portfolio/README.md

 # jamesandere.github.io
 # Description
 1. Independent Project
-2. It contains everything information about me and projects I've worked on.
+2. It contains every information about me and projects I've worked on.